willianantunes/rave-of-phonetics/frontend/content/blog/2021/02/2021-02-17-public-and-useful-tool-to-learn-phonetics.md

   - history
   - pronunciation
 ---
-Have you ever used a tool out there that, well, has been serving you, but it wasn't good enough?
-It can come in handy, but it may lack some features that would make things a lot easier for you and everyone who is using it.
+Have you ever used a tool or program that worked for you, yet you felt that there was something missing?
+It was handy, but maybe it lacked some features that would make things a lot easier for you and everyone else using it.
 That was exactly my situation.

 ## The issue I faced and pronouncing through phonetics

-Months ago I started a very immersive way of learning English.
-One platform that I've been using a lot is Cambly.
-There you can find native English speakers to talk about everything you want, and when you find a good tutor, the learning process is boosted, and I think this is important as any part of your immersive approach to learn a new language.
-This tutor, which is, by the way, my partner here at Rave of Phonetics, taught me an interesting way of gradually understand how to speak a word through phonetics.
-I was amazed at that!
+Months ago, I started learning English intensively.
+One platform that I have been using a lot is Cambly.
+There you can find native English speakers to talk about everything you want, and when you find a good tutor, the learning process is accelerated greatly.
+I think this as important as any part of your immersive approach to learning a new language.
+I met a tutor, who is, by the way, my partner here at Rave of Phonetics, and he taught me an interesting way of gradually understanding how to improve my speaking through phonetics.
+I was amazed with that!

-To illustrate one situation, I was pronouncing CHEW instead of TO, all the time!
-To be honest I was always pronouncing CHEW, not even for TO, but for TOO and TWO.
-Pretty quickly he noticed my problem and explained how to pronounce correctly, and to do that he used some tools out there, that's the moment I was again amazed, but not in a good way.
-There are many phonetics transcription sites, but they don't have some basic features and just to point some:
+To illustrate one situation, I was pronouncing ‘*chew*’ instead of ‘*to*’, all the time!
+To be honest, I was always pronouncing ‘*chew*’, not only for ‘*to*’, but for ‘*too*’ and ‘*two*’.
+Pretty quickly he noticed my problem and explained me how to pronounce it correctly.
+To do that, he used some tools specifically used for my situation and that was the moment I was again amazed; not in a good way, rather amazed of the deficiency of the tools.
+I realized that there were many phonetic transcription sites, but they did not have even the most basic of features.
+For example:

-* History of what you researched
+* No history of previously queried words.
-* Loop speech audio to repeat the word or phrase
+* No looping of speech audio to repeat the word or phrase.
-* Sharing a link to your friend through WhatsApp, WeChat, Telegram, Messenger, and others
+* No sharing of links to your friends and contacts through WhatsApp, WeChat, Telegram, Messenger, and others.
-* Off-line functionally
+* No off-line functionally.

 ## Solving a problem and creating a public tool

-Being a developer, something like the mason on the internet has its benefits.
-From time to time, I'm used to taking a challenge and share its code on my GitHub profile, like [this one](https://github.com/willianantunes/runner-said-no-one-ever) made in Ruby a time ago, and I was reaching the moment to do that again, so that's when I saw the opportunity to change the game with a new tool that would help me (and you) to learn phonetics!
-Hence I did the first version of Rave of Phonetics and I made it publicly available in January of 2021 (see the [changelog](/changelog) so you can see more details).
-After that day, I haven't stopped improving it!
+Being a developer, something like the mason of the internet has its benefits.
+From time to time, I will take on a challenge and publicly share its code on my GitHub profile, like [this one](https://github.com/willianantunes/runner-said-no-one-ever) made in Ruby a time ago.
+The moment had come to do that yet again, so that’s when I saw the opportunity to change the game with a new tool that would help me (and you) to learn better through phonetics!
+Hence, I did the first version of Rave of Phonetics and I made it publicly available in January of 2021 (check the [changelog](/changelog) so you can see more details).
+After that day, I have not stopped improving it!
 The image below shows how many [commits](https://en.wikipedia.org/wiki/Commit_(version_control)) I have on the repository:

 ![GitHub repository of the Rave of Phonetics project](github-refactor-rop.png "A monorepo of the entire project")

 ## Technologies used

-I started the project using [Django](https://www.djangoproject.com/) and [Parcel](https://parceljs.org/), but now I changed the whole architecture.
-[Gatsby](https://www.gatsbyjs.com/) is used on the front-end with [Material UI](https://material-ui.com/) and I'm still using Django on the back-end, because, you may know, it is the web framework for perfectionists with deadlines.
-By the way, I'm still using others like [Inkscape](https://inkscape.org/):
+I started the project using [Django](https://www.djangoproject.com/) and [Parcel](https://parceljs.org/), but now the whole architecture is changed.
+[Gatsby](https://www.gatsbyjs.com/) is used for front-end with [Material UI](https://material-ui.com/) and I am still using Django for the back-end, because, as you may know, it is the web framework for perfectionists with deadlines.
+By the way, I’m still using others like [Inkscape](https://inkscape.org/):

 ![Print screen of Inkscape program](inkscape-rop.png "Inkscape can be used to draw things")

 Let's build something together!
-Feedbacks and critics are welcome!
+Feedbacks and comments are welcome!